Small Business Climate Credit

 How much is the Small Business Climate Credit?

 The California Climate Credit is a flat credit and not based on usage or other factors.
 Each investor-owned electric utility’s small business California Climate Credit varies, but all small business customers of a utility receive the same amount.
 The small business California Climate Credit is delivered in the same months as that utility’s residential California Climate Credit.
-For all investor-owned utility customers except SDG&E customers, the small business California Climate Credit will be distributed in April and October.
-SDG&E customers will receive their small business California Climate Credits in August and September.
+For all investor-owned utility customers except SDG&E customers, the small business California Climate Credit is typically distributed in April and October.
+SDG&E customers typically receive their small business California Climate Credits in August and September.
 The amount of the credit can be found here.
+In 2023, all small businesses will receive their first 2023 electric California Credit sooner, in February or March 2023 in order to help with higher energy bills.

 Prior to 2022, eligible small businesses received a credit that was proportional to their electric usage.
 However, this method of crediting was updated to comply with changes in the California Air Resources Board (CARB)’s Cap-and-Trade Regulations.
 Under the new methodology, most small businesses are expected to receive more assistance annually than under the previous volumetric method.
 The flat credit methodology is also expected to make the credit more transparent and predictable to eligible small businesses.